-We first learned about billionaire Shahid Khan in late 2011, when he emerged as the surprising new owner of the NFL's Jacksonville Jaguars.
-Khan was born in Pakistan and is the first ethnic NFL owner in the history of the sport.
+The world first heard the name Shahid Khan in late 2011, when this under-the-radar billionaire emerged as the surprising new owner of the NFL's Jacksonville Jaguars.
+Khan, who was born in Pakistan, was the first ethnic NFL owner in the history of the sport.
 He's also a really inspiring rags-to-riches story.
-Long before he was a billionaire NFL team owner, he lived in a $2 a night room at a YMCA and made $1.20 per hour washing dishes.
+Long before he was NFL team owner with a net worth of $12 billion, Shahid Khan lived in a $2 a night room at a YMCA and made $1.20 per hour washing dishes.
 Needless to say, he's come a long way.

 In 1978, Khan founded his own company with a small business loan.
 Customers flocked to his Bumper Works venture.
 Khan came up with a design that made bumpers from a single piece of steel rather than a number of different parts.
 General Motors contracted with him for bumpers that would slim down their popular Chevy LUV pickup truck to meet weight requirements.
 Chrysler contracted with Khan to lighten up its Dodge D50 truck.
 Unfortunately, Flex-N-Go sued Khan for stealing trade secrets.
 Khan hired the cheapest attorney he could find and then spent nights in the law library at his alma mater, crafting a defense after long days overseeing production at Bumper Works.
 The legal battle went on for two years.
 Khan won each case.
 Eventually, the Illinois Supreme Court refused to hear Flex-N-Gate's second appeal.
 In 1980, Khan bought his former employer.
 Khan combined Bumper Works and Flex-N-Gate and made a list of his competitors.
 He carried this list of 19 companies around until one by one, they all went out of business.